We'll be in touch soon...

 Prepared food sold in restaurants is taxable at the full rate.
 Bakery items sold without plates or utensils are not taxable.
 Grocery-type food items sold for home consumption are generally not taxable.

-Businesses establish a minimum tax connection to the state if any of the following apply:
+Businesses activities that establish a minimum tax connection to the state include:

 Returns are generally due on the 20th of the month following the reporting period.
 Most businesses will be required to file monthly.

 Apply for a tax permit using the state’s Online Tax Registration Application.
 You’ll receive your permit within 2-3 weeks, and are required to post it in your place of business.

 Penalties for late payments are calculated as follows:

 For most taxes, a taxpayer who fails to file returns on time will be assessed an additional penalty of $50.00 for each late return.